Overview

 mvn clean compile test xray:import-results

-is configured properly (see available configurations).
-Alternatively, you can pass configurations directly from the command line as mentioned earlier, or have some in the pom.xml
+needs to be configured properly (see available configurations).
+As an alternative to hardcode the configurations, it's also possible to pass them right from the command line as mentioned earlier, or even have some on the pom.xml and another specificed through command line parameters.

 mvn clean compile test xray:import-results -Dxray.reportFormat=junit -Dxray.reportFile=results/junit.xml

 There are two ways of importing results.
-You can either choose one or the other, but not both.
+We can either choose one or the other but not both.

-The first method is simpler (recommended for most users) and is also known as "standard" (due to how it is referred to in terms of the REST API).
-This method provides a mix of predefined and common parameters (e.g., projectKey, version) that are sufficient for most usage scenarios.
+The first one is more simple (recommended for most uses) and also known as "standard" (due to how it is called in terms of REST API) where we provide all or a mix of predefined and common parameters (e.g., projectKey, version) that are enough for most usage scenarios.

 ---|---|---|---|---|